Monkey8bit/elma365-archiver/README.md

 ## Build
 Use init.sh script for easy initialization for Linux-based systems

-Env files secrets.env and public.env has been deprecated, now all secret environments store at .env files
+All environments store at .env file, example at example.env.txt